ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 Therefore, the developer should not be afraid, and if something in this document seems incomprehensible on first reading, it's okay.
 Just grasp the general idea.

+Sometimes the word **'gram'** may be mentioned in the documentation, mostly in code examples, it's just an outdated name for toncoin.

 Let's dive in!

 ## Types of messages